 The PLM Insider

-Jyotirmoy Dutta works as a PLM consultant with more than a decade of expertise in PLM Strategy Consulting, Solution Architecting, Offshore Project Management and Technical Leadership.
-He has led several full life-cycle PLM implementations, in the Consumer Products, Electronics & High Tech, … More »
+Jyotirmoy Dutta works as a PLM Lead Consultant at Infosys with more than 13 years of expertise in PLM Strategy Consulting, Solution Architecting, Offshore Project Management and Technical Leadership.
+He has led several full life-cycle PLM implementations, in the Consumer Products, Electronics & … More »

 Increasing Software in Automobiles – Can ALM-PLM Help?